 Mrs Baxter has been a member since September 2008.
 Her daughter is a former pupil at the school.
 She helps to run the family business and is a qualified Accountant.
 Her areas of subject responsibility are History and Music, she is also a member of the Finance Sub Committee.

 Mrs Patricia Burgess

 Mrs Burgess has been a member since October 2003.
 Mrs Burgess previously had a successful career in Personnel and Training and her husband is a GP.
 Their son is a former pupil of the school.
-Her area of responsibility is ICT.
+Her area of responsibility is Literacy.
 She is also a member of the Staff Development and the Curriculum Sub Committees.

 Mrs Sharon Macaulay

 Mrs Macaulay joined the board in May 2016.
 She is a past parent and had two sons attend the school.
 Mrs Macaulay has also been chair of the PTFA.
 She is a local Solicitor.
 Mrs Macaulay's area of subject responsibility is Languages and she is on the Staffing Sub Committee.